aspose-svg/Aspose.SVG-Documentation/content/net/drawing-basics/fills-and-strokes/_index.md

 ```
 ![Three polylines with different stroke-linejoin properties](linejoin.png#center)

-Note, the orange line inside is the object (polyline), around is the stroke.
+Note, the orange line inside is the object (polyline), around is the SVG stroke.

 The **stroke-linejoin** attribute can take a three value: *miter, round*, and *bevel*.
 The *miter* extends the stroke to create a square corner in the lines join point; *round* builds a rounded stroke in the joining end; *bevel* makes a new angle to aid in the transition between the two lines.

-## **Dots and Dashes**
+## **Dots and Dashes.
+Stroke-dasharray**

+All the SVG stroke properties can be applied to any kind of lines, text and outlines of elements like a circle, rectangle, etc. The **stroke-dasharray** property in CSS is for creating dashes in the stroke of SVG shapes.
 The **stroke-dasharray** attribute converts paths into dashes and makes the stroke of an SVG shape rendered with dashed lines.
-The values, that **stroke-dasharray** attribute takes, are an array of commas or whitespace-separated numbers.
+The values that **stroke-dasharray** attribute takes are an array of commas or whitespace-separated numbers.
 These values define the length of dashes and spaces.

-Here is a **stroke-dasharray** example:
+Here is a **stroke-dasharray** example ([dasharray.svg](/svg/net/drawing-basics/fills-and-strokes/dasharray.svg)):
 ```html {linenos=inline,linenostart=1}
 <svg width="400" height="300" xmlns="http://www.w3.org/2000/svg">
     <line x1="20" y1="30" x2="400" y2="30" style="stroke:RGB(112, 128, 144); fill:none; stroke-width:10; stroke-dasharray:10 5;" />